 Hi, I’m Jerry Carter with the Sierra crest business law group here in Reno, Nevada.
 We represent a lot of business owners.
-And so one of the questions that come up in our business representation is, what type of entity should I use to start my business?
+And so one of the questions that comes up in our business representation is, what type of entity should I use to start my business?
 A lot of business owners ask us if a Nevada series limited liability company is appropriate for their business.
 And I’d like to talk a little bit about what the Nevada series limited liability company is a what it can do for you as a business owner.
 What are some of the traps and things to be worried about with the Nevada series limited liability company?
-And then, hopefully, give you some information that will enable you to get on your way to explore your options and make a choice on what, what to do.
+And then, hopefully, give you some information that will enable you to get on your way to explore your options and make a choice on what to do.
 So let’s start with what is a Nevada series limited liability company?

 What Is A Nevada Series Limited Liability Company?

 Many business owners have heard of the traditional limited liability companies or LLC.
 An LLC is an entity that allows the owners a lot of flexibility in putting together the governing rules of a corporate entity and how it can do business.
 It also defines how the members or owners will vote.
 A Nevada series limited liability company involves an overarching LLC under which you have a set of separate units or, or sub-companies and it could be any number.
 There could be five; there could be 10, there could be a hundred.
 The concept here is to create one LLC by filing the articles of organization with the secretary of state and by paying the fees for that one entity.
 And then you can create the sub-entities underneath it, which don’t have their separate filing requirements.
 In this setup, the series of companies don’t have their own set of filing fees.